BREAKING: Congressional Black Caucus Creates Bill To Make White People Pay | John Hawkins' Right Wing News

 Let’s change the conversation.
 This cannot be about our past anymore, it has to be about our future.

-But the Congressional Black Caucus is working to get reparation for former slave crimes.
+But the Congressional Black Caucus is working to get reparations for former slave crimes.

 Members of the Congressional Black Caucus and other Democrats this week re-introduced legislation that would set up a commission to consider whether reparations should be paid to black Americans for slavery.